 The Revolving Credit Facility contains aggregate commitments of \$60.0 million from two FDIC-insured banking institutions (which may be increased to up to \$100.0 million in aggregate, subject to available borrowing base and additional commitments) which may be borrowed, repaid and redrawn, subject to a borrowing base based on eligible loan obligations held by the Company and subject to the satisfaction of other conditions provided under the Revolving Credit Facility.
 Interest is payable on the Revolving Credit Facility at the greater of (1) the applicable base rate plus 0.50% and (2) 4.50%, as provided in the Revolving Credit Agreement, payable in cash in arrears.
 During the year ended December 31, 2022, the Company incurred a one-time commitment fee expense of approximately \$0.5 million, which was included in prepaid expenses and other assets on the Company's consolidated balance sheets and amortized over the life of the facility.
 Commencing on the six-month anniversary of the closing date, the Revolving Credit Facility has an unused line fee of 0.25% per annum, payable semi-annually in arrears, which is included within interest expense in the Company's unaudited interim consolidated statements of operations.
-As of June 30, 2023 and December 31, 2022, the outstanding loan balance under the Revolving Credit Facility was \$0.0 million and \$60.0 million, respectively.
+Based on the terms of the Revolving Credit Agreement, the Company's estimated average cash balance will exceed the minimum balance required to waive the unused line fee and as such, the Company did not incur an unused line fee for the three months ended September 30, 2023.
+As of September 30, 2023 and December 31, 2022, the outstanding loan balance under the Revolving Credit Facility was \$0.0 million and \$60.0 million, respectively.
 All borrowings that were previously outstanding as of December 31, 2022 were repaid in full on January 3, 2023.
+During the third quarter of 2023, the Company drew \$21.0 million under the Revolving Credit Facility, which was repaid prior to the end of the third quarter of 2023.